Bernalillo County Extension Master Composter Program

 And remember...when in drought, spread the compost out!

-Due to coronavirus restrictions we have had to cancel many classes.
-We will work to reschedule them whenever we are able.
-In the meantime, please feel free to email us your questions and learn more about composting using the links to resources in the left-hand column of this page.
+Due to coronavirus restrictions we had to cancel many many classes over the past year and a half.
+We have gotten the go-ahead to start in-person classes again and some are now being offered.
+Please see the schedule and keep checking for new offerings.
+And, as always, please feel free to email us your questions and learn more about composting using the links to resources in the left-hand column of this page.
 Now is a good time to start a compost pile in your backyard or a bokashi bucket in your kitchen.

-You Can Attend One of Our Classes On-Line
+You Can View Some of Our Classes Online

 It Is Safe to Compost During the Covid-19 Pandemic